Medicare in Pennsylvania

 Medicare Advantage plans bundle services, and this is a fundamental difference between Medicare plans in Pennsylvania.

-- Medicare Advantage can replace Original Medicare, but you can still get Parts A and B through a private insurance carrier.
+• Medicare Advantage can substitute for Original Medicare.
+You get Part A and B benefits through a private insurance carrier.
 You also get drug coverage with most Medicare Advantage plans.

-- Medicare Advantage also offers additional coverage options not offered by Original Medicare like dental and vision coverage and a monthly stipend for purchasing over-the-counter supplies.
+• Medicare Advantage plans offer additional coverage options not offered by Original Medicare like dental and vision and a monthly stipend for purchasing over-the-counter supplies.

-- While Original Medicare can be used nationwide, Medicare Advantage is usually limited to a network of providers in your area, but that distinction allows Medicare Advantage in Pennsylvania to often offer more affordable options.
+• While Original Medicare can be used nationwide, Medicare Advantage is usually limited to a network of providers in your area.
+That distinction allows Medicare Advantage in Pennsylvania to often offer more affordable options.

-While there is a standard Original Medicare plan, Medicare Advantage in Pennsylvania offers multiple plan options to meet your needs and improve your coverage effectiveness.
+While there is a standard Original Medicare plan, Medicare Advantage in Pennsylvania offers multiple plan options to meet your needs.
 A GoHealth licensed insurance agent specializes in guiding you through the strengths of various plans, helping you make an educated decision.

 Medicare in Pennsylvania by the Numbers